julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 When we tested it, Clang successfully compiled the API and a simple code output in the C++17 and C++20 standard.
 However, when we tested with GCC, we encountered compiler errors in the C++20 standard with the same parameters.

 These tests were performed on Linux.
 When we tested GCC compilation on Windows with MinGW, we encountered different results.
 If you're working on a cross-platform project and your code must be compilable on supported operating systems, consider platform-dependent differences if you're trying to compile with a standard other than the officially supported C++ standard.

+## Windows API Compatibility

+### Jule 0.1.4 and Higher

+Jule supports Windows API.
+Our GitHub Action workflows use Clang (not MinGW) on Windows machines to compile Jule programs.
+In Jule 0.1.4, the `std/sys` package and whole standard library implemented using Windows API.

+If you encounter issues about Windows support, please report us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).

+### Jule 0.0.14, Jule 0.0.15, Jule 0.1.0, Jule 0.1.2, Jule 0.1.3

+Jule supports Windows API.
+Our GitHub Action workflows use Clang (not MinGW) on Windows machines to compile Jule programs.
+However, Windows API support is not guaranteed to work as expected.
+When using Windows API your program may able to compile successfully, but may need to additional actions like linking missing libraries.
+If you encounter issues like that, please report us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).

+### Jule 0.0.13 and Before

+Jule does not supports Windows API.
+This is why you won't have an official Windows API support.
+We ran into issues when we tried IR's support of Clang (not MinGW) experimentally.
+Our standard libraries such as `std/sys` contain code that is not compatible with Windows API.
+We had a problem when we tried to compile JuleC IR with Clang (not MinGW).
+So even if you want to do that, you're probably going to have to put effort into MinGW dependencies.